<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-<div class="elementor-element elementor-element-4f197c3c elementor-widget elementor-widget-text-editor" data-id="4f197c3c" data-element_type="widget" data-widget_type="text-editor.default">
+<div class="elementor-element elementor-element-4f197c3c elementor-widget elementor-widget-text-editor" data-id="4f197c3c" data-element_type="widget" data-e-type="widget" data-widget_type="text-editor.default">

 <p class="cvGsUA direction-ltr align-start para-style-body"><span class="a_GcMg font-feature-liga-off font-feature-clig-off font-feature-calt-off text-decoration-none text-strikethrough-none">Happy May.
 Conditions across Northeast Florida continue to reflect an ongoing Class II drought, with April bringing very little rainfall.
 We are currently running 24–26 inches below normal over the past nine months, and irrigation remains limited to once per week.
 While there are some encouraging rain chances ahead, what really matters now is consistency as we move toward the typical start of the wet season in late May to early June.</span></p>